TomerSivan/Travel-Assistant/README.md

 for example: identify what's needed (e.g., weather + attractions), decide on tools, then respond.

 Keep <think> sections short (1–2 sentences) and avoid repeating logic.
+Don't "But wait" yourself too much, Maintain a short and effective chain of thought by ignoring minor details.
 Only include suggestions or sections if the user clearly asked for them, and always base them on actual tool results.
 ```